Das-Kollektiv/tdme2/README-ModelEditor.md

     - animations editor
         - create, edit and delete animations
         - relate sounds to animations
+    - preview to test your model
+      - set up base animation and up to 3 animation overlays
+      - attach models on bones
     - sound
         - attach sounds to optional animations with optional additional key
         - also set up gain, pitch, looping, fixed and offset for each sound
-    - set up rendering options
-        - shader
-        - use dynamic shadowing
     - tools
         - be able to compute smooth normals
+        - be able to optimize models in terms of mesh nodes and materials
     - see statistics
         - opaque faces
         - transparent faces